-We uncover subtantial changes within the pre-crisis sample period, however.
+We uncover substantial changes within the pre-crisis sample period, however.
 Thus, in the 1986Q1-2007Q2 subsample (roughly corresponding to the Great Moderation) the estimated inflation coefficient becomes much smaller (though still significant), while the negative effect of unemployment on wage inflation is estimated to be about twice as large (and significantly different from the pre-86 period, as reflected in the p-value reported).

 Our estimates for the period of crisis and the subsequent recovery, shown in the bottom panel of the table, point to a large decline in the sensitivity of wage inflation to the unemployment rate, though the coefficient on the latter still remains significant.
-While the test of equality of that coefficient between the full pre-crisis and the post-crisis samples can only reject that hypothesis at the 10 percent level (see p-value 2), the equality with the "late" pre-crisis period is rejected with very low p-values (see p-value 2).
-In addition, it is worth noting that the estimated coefficient on lagged inflation becomes insignificant in the more recent subsample period, suggesting a further decline in the importance of price indexation in wage setting over the past decade.
+While the test of equality of that coefficient between the full pre-crisis and the post-crisis samples can only reject that hypothesis at the 10 percent level (see p-value 1), the equality with the "late" pre-crisis period is rejected with very low p-values (see p-value 2).
+In addition, it is worth noting that the estimated coefficient on lagged inflation becomes insignificant in the more recent subsample period, suggesting a further decline in the importance of price indexation in wage setting over the past decade.6 steepening (during the Great Moderation) and flattening (during the financial crisis and its aftermath) of the wage Phillips curve in the US, as well as the seeming irrelevance of lagged price inflation since the mid-1980s

-Figures 3A and 3B show the time-varying estimates of $\varphi$ and $\gamma$ , respectively, based on a rolling OLS regression with a 32-observation window.
-The estimates illustrate, in a flexible way, the evidence reported earlier, namely, the consecutive steepening (during the Great Moderation) and flattening (during the financial crisis and its aftermath) of the wage Phillips curve in the US, as well as the seeming irrelevance of lagged price inflation since the mid-1980s alternative specifications of equation (1), as shown in Tables 1B (using CPI inflation), 1C (using lagged unemployment), and 1D (using year-on-year lagged price inflation).
+Figures 3A and 3B show the time-varying estimates of φ and γ , respectively, based on a rolling OLS regression with a 32-observation window.
+The estimates illustrate, in a flexible way, the evidence reported earlier, namely, the consecutive